dgcrouse/VideoObfuscate/Readme.md

 --decode, -d          Set this flag if you are de-obfuscating a video with custom start/stop.
 Otherwise frames will be mis-aligned

 --noaudio             Set this flag to disable audio copying

+--verbose             Set this flag to enable verbose output from ffmpeg

 #How It Works